Visitors braving the smelly aroma in a corpse flower in 2023. Photo: Alexandra Drewniak

 “Approximately 100 have been propagated from leaf cuttings and 150 through cross-pollination, in addition to the original three plants.
 This bloom has emerged from a tuber generated by one of those original seeds and marks the second time this particular plant has flowered, following its last bloom in 2021.”

-Currently standing at approximately 1.5 metres tall, and affectionately named by staff as Smellanie, the bloom highlights the importance of long-term plant conservation efforts.
+Affectionately named by staff as Smellanie, the bloom reached a top of 2.13 metres tall, and highlighted the importance of long-term plant conservation efforts.
 Titan Arums are listed as endangered on the IUCN Red List, with fewer than 1,000 plants remaining in the wild.

 Habitat loss from deforestation for palm oil plantations, illegal logging, theft and climate change continues to threaten the species, making the ex-situ conservation role of botanic gardens increasingly critical.